 9:00 am Pacific

-This program has been approved for 1.25 hours of CE to partially meet the 6-hour CE re-certification requirement for Certified Consultants (CC-AASP).
+This program is under review for 1.25 hours of CE to partially meet the re-certification requirement for Certified Mental Performance Consultants (CMPC).

 About the Speakers